- ‘Goodbye’ in German

 Like in English, German speakers have a number of ways of saying ‘bye’.
 Let’s take a look at a few of them and what situations they can be used in.

 The same word spelt differently, this is a really casual, cheery ‘bye!’
 You’ll find this is used all over the place, both in more formal situations such as shops and restaurants, and saying goodbye to friends and relatives.

 The Italian word ‘ciao’ has been adopted by many German speakers and is used interchangeably with tschüß.
 It’s fairly trendy and informal, but you’ll still hear it being said in slightly more formal situations like cafés.

 Similar to auf wiedersehen, this is reserved for ending a phone call and is commonly used in more formal situations.
 Again, sometimes the auf is dropped.

 Translated as ‘see you soon’, bis bald has a number is possible versions.
-Bis actually translates as ‘until’, so ‘until soon’ doesn’t make a lot of sense, you’ll just need to learn the chunk.
+Bis actually translates as ‘until’, so ‘until soon’ doesn’t make a lot of sense, you’ll just need to learn this as a phrase.

 Think of leb wohl being a bit like ‘farewell’ in English.
 You probably won’t actually use this these days, but you might hear it being dramatically uttered in old films as the hero rides off into the sunset.

 If you’ve read the ‘how to say ‘hello’ in German’ post, you’ll probably recognise the word Servus.
 This word is not only used to say ‘hello’, but also to say ‘goodbye’ in German.
 However you’ll only hear it in Austria and maybe Bavaria.

 So you been hanging out with a friend all afternoon, but time is going by and you need to leave.
 What’s the best way to express to your friend that the conversation needs wrapping up?
 Here are a few suggestions: